reves/fley/README.md

 ## Pre-rendering (SSR)
 ### General idea
-1. Compile at build time a static HTML page for each defined route
+1. Compile at build time a JSON file with static HTML for each defined route.
-2. On the server, match the route and serve corresponding static HTML
+2. On the server, match the URL path against each route's RegEx and serve corresponding static HTML.
-4. Hydrate on the client side
+3. Hydrate on the client side.

 <!--A template engine can be used on the server side to include the data.
 This can be achieved by first setting the initial state values to template variables in the application:
 ```javascript